Intercity Direct

-Intercity Direct is a Dutch higher-speed train service operating on the HSL-Zuid, connecting Amsterdam Centraal to Schiphol Airport, Rotterdam Centraal and Breda.
-Intercity Direct replaced the Fyra brand as of December 2013; it is part of NS International.
+Intercity Direct, abbreviated to ICD, is a Dutch category of higher-speed train service, operating on the HSL-Zuid and connecting Amersfoort Schothorst / Lelystad to Amsterdam Zuid, Schiphol Airport, Rotterdam Centraal and Breda.
+Some services cross the border with Belgium, extending to Brussels-South.
+It is part of NS International.

+In December 2013, the former Fyra was rebranded to Intercity Direct.

 History

 The Intercity Direct train service uses the HSL-Zuid which went into service 7 September 2009.
 An hourly domestic service branded Fyra by operator NS Hispeed was started on 7 September 2009 between Amsterdam and Rotterdam using TRAXX-locomotives and ICR-carriages.
 Initially the service was hourly and weekdays only.
 On 12 April 2010 service expanded to Saturdays and Sundays.
 As of 4 October 2010, frequency increased to twice hourly.
 Service was extended to Breda on 3 April 2011.

 An international service also known as Fyra between Amsterdam and Brussels started 9 December 2012 using V250 rolling stock of AnsaldoBreda.
-From 17 January 2013 this service had to be pulled due to undercarriage damage caused by high velocity with ice and snow.
-As of June 2013 international Fyra service has been permanently suspended by both Dutch and Belgian railways.
+From 17 January 2013, this service had to be pulled due to undercarriage damage caused by high velocity with ice and snow.
+As of June 2013, international Fyra service has been permanently suspended by both Dutch and Belgian railways.

 Due to the perceived bad reputation of the Fyra brand, the domestic service rebranded into Intercity Direct as of December 2013.

-The Traxx locomotives with ICRm carriages will be replaced by the new ICNG (Intercity New Generation) trains by 2023.
-The ICNG trains will be capable of operating at speeds up to 200 km/h.
+As of April 2023, ICNG (Intercity New Generation) units have started replacing the locomotive-hauled services.
+The ICNG trains are capable of operating at speeds up to 200 km/h.

+As of December 2024, Intercity Direct will no longer stop at Amsterdam Centraal due to the station's renovation.
+Instead, the service stops at Amsterdam Zuid and continues to Amersfoort Schothorst / Lelystad.